LibrePCB/librepcb-website/README.md

-# LibrePCB.github.io
+# LibrePCB Website

-Official Website of LibrePCB
+This repository contains the official website of LibrePCB: https://librepcb.org

 ## Development